 To make sure it all runs smoothly, Batopin is working closely with experts in mobility, economics and public spaces.
 The location plan for the ATMs is beginning literally from zero and takes account of where Belgians live, work, shop and how they travel today.

 The full rollout of the Batopin network will take several years to complete, from mid-2021 through to the end of 2024.
-The first CASH point for making cash withdrawals is planned for this summer, while cash deposits will be possible from the beginning of 2022.
+The deposit of cash will be possible from early summer 2022.
 From that time onwards, the four big banks will gradually begin to reduce the number of ATMs operating under their own brand names.
 This process will run simultaneously with the development of the new Batopin cash network.

 Being able to withdraw cash on every street corner is neither necessary nor feasible in these digital times.
 But what we do need is better distribution of the ATMs that are out there.
 The approach whereby multiple banks join forces* is the most efficient solution for ensuring that everyone can have access to the cash they need.